Code-Institute-Submissions/glo-lighting-portal/README.md

 #### TESTING:
 <a href="https://gowild.nl/glolighting/tests.html" >Click here to see W3 tests carried out</a>
-The Django framework has it's own built in automated test system, Each test can be found inside the app directories in tests.py files.
+The Django framework has it's own built in automated test system, Each test can be found inside the app directories in tests.py.
-In order to run tests cd your way to the directory you want to test.
+In order to run tests, cd your way to the app directory in which your test.py exists.
-Type "python3 tests.py" in the cli, this will run the test in the file.
+Type "python3 tests.py" in the cli and this will run the test.
+At present there have been no automated written.

-##Apps included with this project
+#### Apps included with this project

 Home
 The Home App renders the index.html template, which in turn calls the base.html template to present a full webpage with navbar, content and footer.

-#accounts
+#### accounts
 This app outlines the permissions of each manufacturer to a brand there is a one to many relationship between brand and maufacturer

-#cart
+#### cart
 The cart app shows us what we have in the cart including quantity and a total ammount and from here we can check out

-#checkout
+#### checkout
 As the title says this app allows us to fill in our name address and credit card so that we can pay for the goods.

-#products
+#### products
 In this app there are two templates which contain image and text data firstly just the image of the product with no name or price.
 #sendmail